 The Federal Procurement Data System - Next Generation (FPDS-NG) is the government's authoritative source for all prime procurement data.
 SBA uses the information in FPDS-NG to monitor agencies' achievements against goals throughout the year.
-Agencies report each award over \$3,500, including details such as:
+Agencies report in FPDS-NG each award over \$3,500, including such details as: